Q.1: I'm having trouble downloading a PDF file. What can I do?

 Q.2: I have found an error in the journal webpages, or I have found a typo/error in a NZ Journal of Ecology PDF.
 Who should I tell so the errors can be fixed?

-Q.5: What are the terms and conditions of use of material on the NZJE website?
+Q.3: What are the terms and conditions of use of material on the NZJE website?

 You should be able to access all of the latest PDFs from any computer with internet access (if you cannot, contact the NZES email@example.com).
 Free access to in press articles, and current and back-issues is currently provided for members and non-members.
-The NZES Council retains the right to restrict access of articles <3 years old to members-only.

 If you find a web or PDF error, please let us know and it will be corrected.
 Please email a description of the error, or suspected error, to firstname.lastname@example.org.
 When describing the error, make sure to include the web address of the webpage, or the file name and page number of the PDF file.